 Oumaima was a girl in search of a travel adventure, and she found it last summer at Shanghai Summer School.

-On top of being able to travel to and experience a completely different country, she learnt to converse in basic Mandarin Chinese, and found herself in a traditional Chinese garden in Suzhou, strumming on her ukelele and singing along to Jessie J with her newfound friends from all over the world.
+On top of being able to travel to and experience a completely different country, she learned to converse in basic Mandarin Chinese, and found herself in a traditional Chinese garden in Suzhou, strumming on her ukelele and singing along to Jessie J with her newfound friends from all over the world.
 This autumn, Oumaima will return to China, this time as an exchange student in Suzhou, and she couldn’t be more excited about it.

 Oumaima, how did you come across Shanghai Summer School?